Posted on

 Beyond Vanity Metrics: How to measure true social media effectiveness?

 Similarly, likes may seem encouraging, but they don’t mean much alone.
-After all, people spend an average of 143 minutes per day on social media, and a like might just be a fleeting reaction.
+After all, people spend an average of 143 minutes per day on social media--a like is only a quick click and might be a fleeting reaction.

-Engagement metrics—which likes are a part of, in combination with comments, shares, and other meaningful interactions—reveal how much a post or video resonates with people.
-Unlike vanity metrics, engagement can't easily be inflated, making it a more reliable indicator of influence and connection.
+Engagement metrics—which likes are a part of, in combination with comments, shares, and other interactions—are also sometimes called vanity metrics.
+However, they do reveal the basics of how much a post or video resonates with people, and they can't easily be inflated (fake comments tend to be quite noticeable), making them more reliable indicators of influence and connection.

 Tracking Conversions: Key Performance Metrics for Social Media

-While increasing conversions and sales is a common social media goal, managing the true impact of campaigns can be challenging due to difficulties in connecting cause and effect without clear tracking
+While increasing conversions and sales is a common social media goal, understanding the true impact of campaigns can be challenging.
+It's difficult to connect the cause and effect with influencer campaigns, and often, you'll need effective tracking software like Google Analytics.

 The following social media metrics give you the best chance to assess how many sales were gained from an influencer or social media strategy: